 16. Street’s Disciple (2004)

-Another album where people marked the downfall of Nas, the newly engaged rapper – at the time – decided to release a double album counting up to 24 tracks solo.
-While 24 tracks of Nas sounds like a great time, the album was bloated with many forgettable tracks.
-However, the gems uncovered on this album were so good that a compilation of the tracks could have worked better in Nas favor rather than a whole double album.
+Another album where people marked the downfall of Nas, the newly engaged rapper – at the time – decided to release a double album counting up to 24 solo tracks.
+While 24 tracks of Nas sounds like a great time, the album was bloated with many forgettable songs.
+However, the gems uncovered on this album were so good that a compilation of them could have worked better in Nas favor rather than an entire double album.
 Songs like the sentimental “Just A Moment” and the chaotic “Thief’s Theme” keep the album entertaining when you find yourself out of interest when listening.

 Best tracks: “Just A Moment”, “Thief’s Theme”, “Disciple”